-Counsel shall complete any and all forms required for change of plea prior to the hearing for change of plea including Blakely waivers and notices of sex offender registration if appropriate.
+Counsel shall complete, and submit for filing, the plea petition and all other forms required for change of plea prior to the hearing for change of plea including Blakely waivers and notices of sex offender registration if appropriate.
 Counsel shall deliver to court staff the original or an electronic copy of all change of plea documents a minimum of twenty-four (24) hours prior to all change of plea hearings.
-Counsel shall use the Uniform Plea Petition that is available from the Court on request or from the Sixth Judicial District website listed in SLR 1.171.
+Counsel shall use the Uniform Plea Petition that is available from the court on request or from the Sixth Judicial District website listed in SLR 1.171.